Börek: History

-The dish was a popular element of Ottoman cuisine, and may have been present at the Ottoman court, though there are also indications it was made among Central Asian Turks; other versions may date to the Classical era of the eastern Mediterranean.
+Others suggest that the Turkic dish buğra, a deep-fried filled dumpling credited to the ruler Bughra Khan, may have been one of the inspiriations of present-day börek due to their similarities in name and their commonness in the placing of filling in dough.

-One alternative etymological origin that has been suggested is that the word comes from the Turkic root bur- 'to twist', but the sound harmony for this proposal would dictate the suffix "-aq", and Turkic languages in Arabic orthography invariably write börek with an ك not an ق, which weighs against this origin.
+The dish was a popular element of Ottoman cuisine, and may have been present at the Ottoman court, though there are also indications it was made among Central Asian Turks.
+While other earlier versions of the dish date to the Classical era of the Greeks and Romans in the Mediterranean.

 Regional variants

-Even though borek is very popular in the cuisines of the former Ottoman Empire, especially in North Africa and throughout the Balkans, it originated in Anatolia.
+Burek is popular in the cuisines of the former Byzantine, and Ottoman Empire, especially in North Africa and throughout the Balkans.
 Borek is also part of Mizrahi and Sephardic Jewish traditions.
-They have been adopted by the Ottoman Jewish communities, and have been described—along with boyos de pan and bulemas—as forming "the trio of preeminent Ottoman Jewish pastries".
+They have been adopted by the Ottoman Jewish communities, and have been described, along with boyos de pan and bulemas as forming "the trio of preeminent Ottoman Jewish pastries".

-Turkish variants
+Turkey

-The word börek in Turkish can be modified by a descriptive word referring to the shape, ingredients of the pastry, or a specific region where it is typically prepared, as in the above kol böreği, su böreği, talaş böreği or Sarıyer böreği.
+Börek are a major class of dish in Turkish cuisine, with a wide variety prepared for different occasions and in different regions across Turkey.
+The word börek in Turkish can be modified by a descriptive word referring to the shape, ingredients of the pastry, or a specific region where it is typically prepared, as in the above kol böreği, su böreği, talaş böreği or sarıyer böreği.
 There are many variations of börek in Turkish cuisine: